Resources for Protecting Your Status

 Termination / Reinstatement:

 - Travel to Canada, Mexico and certain adjacent islands for 30 days or less, might allow for re-entry with an expired visa under a benefit known as automatic visa revalidation.
 However, if you apply for a new visa while outside the U.S, but not in your home country, you could also be denied or not given a decision.
 In that case, you will not be allowed to re-enter the U.S. under this provision.
-You may be required to travel from the 3rd country to your home country to get a new visa before returning to the U.S. Therefore, travel to a 3rd country without a valid U.S. visa is considered risky.
+You may be required to travel from the 3rd country to your home country to get a new visa before returning to the U.S. Therefore, travel to a 3rd country without a valid U.S. visa is considered very risky.

 F2 / J2 Dependants